Welding aluminum is challenging compared to steel. It’s normal to wonder what is the best way to get the best results.

-Heat treatable alloys are hard or impossible to weld with arc welding because they crack:
+Heat-treatable alloys are hard or even impossible to weld:

 - The heat-treatable 6061 is a common alloy, but with the correct filler metal (4043) the cracking risk is low.

-- However, 2024 and even more the 7075 are so hard they are unweldable by typical welding processes.
+- However, the 2024 and even more the 7075 alloys are so hard they are unweldable by typical welding processes.
 Fortunately, these alloys are not common.

 Why TIG is the best way to weld aluminum?

-Now let’s see the characteristics that make TIG welding the best for aluminum.
+Now let’s see the characteristics that make TIG the best for aluminum.

 TIG welding is the best for aluminum because it offers separate arc and filler metal control and a foot pedal to control the amperage as you weld.
 TIG can also use alternating current (AC) to remove the aluminum oxide.
 Finally, modern TIG welders come with many high-tech features that improve the results.